mu-ts/rest_endpoints/README.md

 Simple REST endpoint and action routing.

+- .body to rawBody and .body should be castable
+- object to wrap around head, querystring, path parameters and authorizer that provide 'getAs\*' functions on values.

 ## Setup

 Your handler or entrypoint file and function should look something similar to what is outlined below.
 First, any customizations of the `EndpointRouter`.
 Then, you create an instance of the classes containing your `@endpoint` mappings, and their dependencies, as appropriate.
 Lastly, you expose `EndpointRouter.handle` as the entrypoint so it can take ownership over properly routing your requests.